Facebook Pixel How to Drag the Shutter for Creative Portrait Photography

 Now that you have a test shot, you can evaluate how your image looks and adjust your shutter speed settings.
 Is your subject not moving fast enough or is the ambient not recording enough?
 Slow down your shutter speed.
 Is the ambient recording too much?
 Choose a faster shutter speed.

 Once you have a shot, evaluate it on the back of the camera and make, or instruct your subject to make, any adjustments to help get the desired effect.
-EXIF: Canon 5D Mk III, EF 50mm f/2.5 Macro, 50mm, 1 sec, f/9, ISO 100, Manual Mode, Spot Metering.

 You can also tweak any instructions you’ve given your subject.

 If their poses are too close together, ask them to make sure they’re moving further from their initial position.
-Are they moving so slow that they’re not arriving at the second pose before the shutter closes?
+Are they moving so slowly that they’re not arriving at the second pose before the shutter closes?
 Let them know, and show them the back of the camera.

 Since dragging the shutter like this relies on so many variables, communication between you and your subject is key.

-Step 7: Take some more.
+Step 7: Take some more images!

-Dragging the shutter for creative portraits.
+Dragging the shutter for creative portrait photos

 Dragging the shutter in this manner can be a tricky thing to get right.
 Keep going until you are sure you have something.

-Dragging the shutter can be a very hit and miss technique.
+Dragging the shutter can be a very hit-and-miss technique.
 Take as many photos as you can to ensure that you get the result you are after.

 Sometimes, magic happens and you might get it in the first few frames, but other times you’ll bang away at it for ages before everything seems to click.
 Since no two images will ever be the same, don’t be afraid to keep going until you’re confident with the result.